-U.S. Space Force chief to give main address at UND Commencement May 14
+U.S. Space Force chief to give main address at UND Commencement on May 14

-Also, Food Network star Molly Yeh to join accounting hall of famer Henry Herr and economic strategist Delore Zimmerman in receiving honorary degrees
+Food Network star Molly Yeh to join accountancy hall-of-famer Henry Herr and economic strategist Delore Zimmerman in receiving honorary degrees

 Gen. John W. “Jay” Raymond, chief of space operations for the U.S. Space Force, will give the main address at UND commencement ceremonies on Saturday, May 14.

-Raymond will speak for both the graduate degrees ceremony at 9 a.m., and the undergraduate degrees ceremony at 2 p.m., at Alerus Center, just south of the UND campus.
+Raymond will speak for both the graduate degrees ceremony at 9 a.m. and the undergraduate degrees ceremony at 2 p.m. in the Alerus Center, just south of the UND campus.
 The events will be available both as a live stream and on demand.

 UND President Andrew Armacost will preside.

 Also on May 14, honorary degrees will be conferred on Food Network star and local resident Molly Yeh, business leader and philanthropist Henry Herr, and entrepreneur Delore Zimmerman during the afternoon ceremony.
 In the morning, the graduate degrees commencement will include the presentation of two new Chester Fritz Distinguished Professors, UND’s highest academic honor.

 On Saturday, May 7, UND also will hold commencement ceremonies for the School of Law at 10 a.m. and for the School of Medicine & Health Sciences at 2:30 p.m. in the Chester Fritz Auditorium.